Agoric/documentation/main/ertp/api/issuer.md

 All are in unchangeable one-to-one relationships with each other.
 It also makes a new `amountMath`, which is in an unchangeable many-to-one relationship with the new `issuer`.

-The `allegedName` is available from the `brand` in asset descriptions.
+The `allegedName` is available from the `brand` or the `issuer` in asset descriptions.
 The `allegedName` is useful for debugging and double-checking assumptions, but should not be trusted.

-The optional `amountMathKind` specifies which of three kinds the created `amountMath` is.
+The optional `amountMathKind` specifies the kind of math to use with the digital assets.
 Each implements all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
 We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.